“As Waldorf teachers,

 Some of this accords with conventional religious beliefs, but some does not.
 If you can accept the ideas of spiritual evolution, reincarnation, and multiple gods, paired with a contradictory emphasis on the one most important God, Christ (the Sun God), Waldorf may be what you’re looking for.
 Otherwise...

 Let’s consider what a belief in reincarnation entails.
 In India, where the caste system is entrenched, members of higher castes are believed to merit their privileged status: They enjoy the rewards for their virtuous behavior in previous lives.
 Members of lower castes similarly are reaping the consequences of their past lives, which in their cases are dire.
 Lowly individuals receive their karmic due; they suffer the penalty for errors or outright sins committed in past lives.
 What makes this especially cruel, of course, is that these past lives are entirely fictitious.
 But according to the doctrine of reincarnation, the effects of (imaginary) past lives are paramount.
-Thus, upper-caste individuals must not “help” those below them, for that would hinder the lowly from working out the consequences of their former (imaginary) mistakes.
+Thus, upper-caste individuals generally should not “help” those below them, for that would hinder the lowly from working out the consequences of their former (imaginary) mistakes.
 In other words, the doctrine of reincarnation institutionalizes discrimination and oppression.
 Just ask India’s “untouchables.”
-(We should acknowledge that strong efforts are being made in India to reform of abolish the caste system.
+(We should acknowledge that strong efforts are being made in India to reform or abolish the caste system.
 But the system and its consequences persist in many ways.
 Steiner knew of the caste system.
 He taught that “the differentiation of humanity does not occur in such a manner that one portion is predestined for a lower rank than another." — Rudolf Steiner, THE SPIRITUAL FOUNDATION OF MORALITY (Anthroposophic Press, 1995), p.
 28. But he also said that things got messy in ancient Europe where “no proper appreciation of the caste system of India could develop.
 The people became all mixed together." — Ibid., 29.
 That was bad, since “Evolution is possible only by means of differentiation and separation." — Ibid., p.
 25.)

 Anthroposophy’s devotion to reincarnation/karma can damage Waldorf students, especially those who suffer from disease or difficulties of "temperament."
 In Anthroposophy, helping or curing these sufferers is often considered an error — the karma of past lives must be carried through, without hindrance, if a soul is to purge itself, pay its penalty, and then advance.